svrooij/sonos-api-docs/docs/services/music-services.md

 ## Events

-The MusicServicesService has properties that might be emitted if you subscribe to events.
+The MusicServicesService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events